aristanetworks/ansible-cvp/tests/README.md

 - Should be defined under `lib/cvaas_<type>.py`
 - Input data would be representative of ansible user's input.
-- All tests entry should have expected result `_expected` suffix
+- All tests entry should have expected result `_expected` suffix to support `assert` tests
 - A parametrize function could be used (optional)
 - Easy to extend dataset used in tests.
 - Add your own entries